Numerous Health Benefits of Chocolate?

 5. Endorphins Make Your Partner Happy

 When your partner is happy then you are happy – period!
-Now that may not be a scientifically proven fact but it is proven that chocolate can help relieve stress by releasing feel-good endorphins and serotonin that helps put your partner in a better mood.
+Now that may not be a scientifically proven fact but it is proven that chocolate can help relieve stress by releasing feel-good endorphins and serotonin that help put your partner in a better mood.

 It really is amazing the numerous health benefits of chocolate – dark chocolate that is!